 We are committed to safeguarding all retained personal data.
 Risks in this area are recorded in the Commission's risk register.
-There were no personal data related incidents during the reporting period.
+There were no personal data related incidents reported to the Information Commissioner's Office during the reporting period.

 Register of Interests